 6. Enable the Display result check box to display the output in the view when processing is complete.
 Otherwise, if the check box is disabled, the result can be loaded from the Data Manager.

 7. To reuse these task settings in future ENVI sessions, save them to a file.
-Click the down arrow next to the OK button and select Save Parameter Values, then specify the path and filename to save to.
+Click the down arrow next to the OK button , select Save Parameter Values, then specify the path and filename to save to.
 Note that some parameter types, such as rasters, vectors, and ROIs, will not be saved with the file.
-To apply the saved task settings, click the down arrow and select Restore Parameter Values, then select the file where you previously stored your settings.
+To apply the saved task settings, click the down arrow and select Restore Parameter Values, then select the file where you previously saved your settings.

 9. Click OK.